-SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S)

-FROM HOUSE VERSION NOTED)

-435.601 (application of financial

-eligibility methodologies)

-Adds requirement that states must

-"at least" include individuals

-described in the Part D LIS eligibility

-rules when determining "family size"

-for purposes of MSP eligibility

-determination.

-• 435.909 (automatic enrollment of certain

-individuals in Medicaid)

-Add requirements that states must

-consider individuals on SSI (&

-entitled to Part A Medicare),

-automatically eligible for MSP.

-Note: ONLY if state has an

-agreement with SSA to determining

-Medicaid eligibility.

-435.911 (determination of eligibility)

-Adds requirement that states

-automatically apply an individual for

-MSP using their Part D LIS

-application data (as applicable); and

-if additional data is needed to

-determine MSP eligibility, the state

-must proactively request such data

-from the individual, not including

-the data already provided by SSA.

-• 435.952

-Requires state agencies to use an

-individual's or their family members

-attestation for assessing certain MSF

-SENATE BILL S UMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) FROM HOUSE VERSION NOTED) eligibility criteria, including income and asse enate Finance Cmte.): SEC.
-44102 (House E&C Cmte.): The current rule simplifies Medicaid • HOUSE BILL CBO Implementation of Rule Moratorium on Implementation of Rule application, enrollment, and renewal SCORE: The provision • gibility and Enrollment for Relating to Eligibility and Enrollment for processes.
-It also removes access proposed by the Medicaid and Medicaid, CHIP, Basic Health Program barriers for children who access CHIP, House bill would result actment end date January 1, Prohibits CMS from implementing the including waiting periods, lifetime limits in savings to the 2035. final rule published at 89 Fed Reg 22780 on coverage, and lock-out periods for federal government of • sections in Title 42 that the through January 1, 2035, which relates to failure to pay premiums \$81.8 billion over ten • all not implement, streamlining the Medicaid, CHIP, and Rescinding the rule would mean an years (2025-2034).
-In r enforce the amendments:" Basic Health Program application, estimated 1.26 million fewer adults and other words, a CUT to • CHIP program eligibility determination, enrollment, and children will have access to Medicaid and CHIP alth program renewal processes.
-Medicaid/CHIP. programs by \$81.8B. · · states to maintain records.
-The adopted rule 1) streamlined the • HOUSE BILL CBO Medicaid beneficiaries from process for individuals living in the COVERAGE LOSS verage if mail is returned community to stay enrolled in Medicaid ESTIMATE: CBO forwarding address. through spend-down and prospective estimates this ptional eligibility for budgeting; and 2) simplified the process provision would als under age 21 with for enrollment in Medicaid. increase the number pelow a MAGI-equivalent of people without l in specific eligibility health insurance by categorie about 600,000 in types of acceptable 2034. ntary evidence of citizenship a match with DHS SAVE or state vital statistics. ites flexibility to use eligibility methodologies plify administration and/or ss restrictive income and resource methodologies.
+SENATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S) FROM HOUSE VERSION NOTED) Require states to consider individuals on SSI (and entitled to Part A Medicare) as automatically eligible for MSP.
+Require states to automatically apply an individual for MSP using their Part D LIS application data (as applicable); and if additional data is needed to determine MSP eligibility, the state must proactively request such data from the individual, not including the data already provided by SSA.
+Requires state agencies to use an individual's or their family members' attestation for assessing certain MSP eligibility criteria, including income and asset tests.
+SEC.
+71102 (Senate Finance Cmte.): SEC.
+44102 (House E&C Cmte.): The current rule simplifies Medicaid • HOUSE BILL CBO Prohibition on Implementation of Rule Moratorium on Implementation of Rule application, enrollment, and renewal SCORE: The provision Relating to Eligibility and Enrollment for Relating to Eligibility and Enrollment for processes.
+It also removes access proposed by the Medicaid and CHIP Medicaid, CHIP, Basic Health Program barriers for children who access CHIP, House bill would result While the House version delays implementation of the full Medicaid/CHIP rule (at 89 Fed Reg 22780) through 1/1/2035, the Senate version entirely prohibits implementation for specific sections of the rule, including regulations that: Prohibits CMS from implementing the final rule published at 89 Fed Reg 22780 through January 1, 2035, which relates to streamlining the Medicaid, CHIP, and Basic Health Program application, eligibility determination, enrollment, and renewal processes.
+The adopted rule 1) streamlined the process for individuals living in the including waiting periods, lifetime limits on coverage, and lock-out periods for failure to pay premiums Delaying or rescinding the rule would mean an estimated 1.26 million fewer adults and children will have access to Medicaid/CHIP. in savings to the federal government of \$81.8 billion over ten years (2025-2034).
+In other words, a CUT to Medicaid and CHIP programs by \$81.8B.
+HOUSE BILL CBO COVERAGE LOSS

+SEN ATE BILL SUMMARY (DIFFERENCES HOUSE BILL SUMMARY IMPACT CBO SCORE(S)

+FRO M HOUSE VERSION NOTED)

+0 Allow the CHIP or Basic Health community to stay enrolled in Medicaid ESTIMATE: CBO

+Program agencies in the state to through spend-down and prospective estimates this

+determine eligibility budgeting; and 2) simplified the process provision would

+0 Require the state to maintain for enrollment in Medicaid. increase the number

+"records necessary for the proper of people without

+and efficient operation" of the health insurance by

+Medicaid program about 600,000 in

+0 Protect Medicaid beneficiaries from 2034.

+losing coverage if mail is returned

+with no forwarding address.

+0 Allow optional eligibility for

+individuals under age 21 with

+income below a MAGI-equivalent

+standard in specific eligibility

+categories

+0 Specify types of acceptable

+documentary evidence of citizenship

+incl. data match with DHS SAVE

+program or state vital statistics.

+0 Give states flexibility to use financial

+eligibility methodologies that

+simplify administration and/or apply

+less restrictive income and resource

+methodologies.

+0 Facilitate enrollment by allowing

+medically needy individuals to

+deduct prospective medical

+expenses.

+0 Align non-MAGI and renewal

+requirements with MAGI policies.